SDGforskning/sdg-strings/SDG02_query_action_WoS.md

         OR "secure" OR "security" OR "reliable" OR "reliability"
         )
     )
-  OR "right to food" OR "food sovereignty"
-  OR "nutrition* security" OR "nutrition* quality" OR "nutrition sensitive agriculture" )
+  OR "right to food" OR "right to adequate food" OR "food sovereignty" OR "nutrition* security" OR "nutrition* quality" OR "nutrition sensitive agriculture" )
   NEAR/5